arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 an unknown number of digits?
 This require a new tool in our toolbelt.

-But enough for now.
-Do take break: you deserve a pistacchio kulfi to refresh your mind.
+Enough for now.
+Let's take a break: you deserve a pistacchio kulfi to refresh your mind.
 See you later in [Chapter 11](/monadic-parser-combinators-11).